charmz07/onion/README.md

 #### "Installing" New Packages

 If new packages have been added to the package feeds, they will not show up in the `menuconfig` until "installed" to the build system using `./scripts/feeds install <PKG NAME>`.

+You can also "install" all package feeds by running `./scripts/feeds install -a`.
+This is recommended since they will all show up in the `menuconfig`, from there you can select what packages to build and/or include in your firmware.

 See the [OpenWRT documentation on the feeds script](https://openwrt.org/docs/guide-developer/feeds#working_with_feeds) for more info.